Dudley Dickerson: Career

 Considering the historical context of Dickerson's career, he was frequently assigned stereotypical roles prevalent in contemporary cinema.
 His inexhaustible energy is evident even within these limiting roles, and he excelled in what is now recognized as "scared reaction" comedy.
 One of his early screen credits was the Our Gang comedy Spooky Hooky (1936), as a bemused caretaker.
 Dickerson also appeared in Soundies musical films with Dorothy Dandridge and Meade Lux Lewis; Big Joe Turner had recorded three numbers for Soundies but was not present for the filming, so Dickerson stood in for him and lip-synced his vocals.

 Modern viewers will remember Dudley Dickerson for his portrayals of startled cooks, quizzical orderlies, frightened porters, and apprehensive watchmen in such Three Stooges films as They Stooge to Conga, A Gem of a Jam, and Hold That Lion!
-In Hold that Lion, he played a lovable train conductor who memorably bugged out his eyes and shrieked, "He'p, he'p, ah'm losin' mah mahnd!" when a lion attacked him and ripped the seat of his pants while he was shining a pair of shoes.
+In Hold that Lion, he played a lovable train conductor who bugged out his eyes and shrieked, "He'p, he'p, ah'm losin' mah mahnd!" when a lion attacked him and ripped the seat of his pants while he was shining a pair of shoes.
 This gag had been used by Moe in a previous short, but Dickerson's portrayal of the scene was so funny that the crew (and Dickerson himself) could hardly contain their laughter, as one can hear in the final release.